Huay Pu Keng Community-Based Tourism project

 As the CBT Network continues to expand training and support, Huay Pu Keng stands as a leading example of regenerative tourism—one that uplifts people, protects the environment, and preserves culture.
 Here, every tour and every exchange tells a story of resilience, renewal, and community-led progress in action.

-Your support makes projects like Huay Pu Keng CBT project possible—a powerful collaboration between the indigenous Karenni community of Huay Pu Keng, Thailand, and the changemakers at Fair Tourism.
+Your support makes projects like the Huay Pu Keng CBT project possible—a powerful collaboration between the indigenous Karenni community of Huay Pu Keng, Thailand, and the changemakers at Fair Tourism and the Mae Hong Son CBT Network.

 With your continued donations, Crooked Trails can fund more inspiring projects that empower local communities and create meaningful connections through responsible travel.
 Keep the momentum going—donate today and help us bring more stories like this to life!